 Arimidex for breast cancer prevention (off-label use)

-Arimidex isn’t FDA-approved to prevent breast cancer.
-However, sometimes it’s used off-label to prevent breast cancer in certain women who are at high risk for the condition.
+Arimidex isn’t FDA approved to prevent breast cancer.
+However, sometimes it’s used off-label to prevent breast cancer in certain females who have a high risk of the condition.

 If you have questions about using Arimidex to prevent breast cancer, talk with your doctor.